 Weather conditions play an important role in the curing and strength of concrete.
-Severe hot or cold weather is a big challenge in maintaining concrete temperature within allowed limits.
-Technology has introduced innovations that improve the efficiency for the construction industry.
+Severe hot or cold weather is a big challenge in maintaining the concrete temperature within allowed limits.
+Technology has introduced innovations that improve the efficiency of the construction industry.
 These include tools and techniques for concrete monitoring during extreme weather concreting.

 Concrete quality may be compromised if precautions are not taken during these extreme weather conditions.
 The curing of the concrete is slower in cold weather, reducing its strength.
 With hot weather concreting, problems arise when moisture in the concrete slab is removed too fast.
 This calls for accurate sensor monitoring to ensure that the cement is undergoing the right curing process.

 A consequential increase in heat occurs when aggregates such as sand and gravel are mixed with cement and water.
 The heat that is produced in this exothermic reaction is called the heat of hydration.
 The power of hydration is what causes the hardening of concrete.